kazupon/kt-msgpack/README.md

 #### parameters
 specify the following parameters.

-- regexp: the regular expression string. (optional)
+- regexp: the regular expression string. (required)

 also, if necessary, specify the following keys in `inmap` parameter.